How Can Cordless Tools Replace Corded Tools? More Current!

 We talk about the cordless job site pretty frequently.
+But how can cordless tools replace corded tools?
+The math doesn’t add up, right?
+Actually, it does.
 As manufacturers push into more powerful cordless tools, the concept of switching out your corded tools without power trade-offs is compelling.
-But how can cordless tools replace corded tools?
-The math doesn’t add up.

 How Can Cordless Tools Replace Corded Tools?
 Just the Facts